-The Special Committee is committed to taking all appropriate steps to maximize value for the Company and its shareholders, and has been actively engaged in a robust process to explore a range of value-enhancing opportunities, including, but not limited to, the potential transactions proposed by Colony Capital.
-The Special Committee has engaged both an independent financial advisor and legal advisor.
+However, due to the uncertainty surrounding the duration and magnitude of the COVID-19 pandemic and its impact on the global economy, on April 1, 2020, Colony Capital reported in Amendment No. 3 to Schedule 13D (filed with the U.S. Securities and Exchange Commission) that it had postponed any decision regarding a disposition of its management agreement with the Company until market conditions improve.
 We can give no assurance as to whether we and Colony Capital will enter into an agreement to internalize the management of the Company, the terms or scope of such agreement and the timing of closing, or whether we may pursue other strategic alternatives.

-The internalization of the management of our company would be a time-consuming and costly process.
+The internalization of the management of our company, including the review of any proposal for such internalization and exploring other strategic alternatives, would be a time-consuming and costly process.
 We may not be able to identify and retain key investment professionals or realize the anticipated benefits of the transaction.
 The negotiation and internalization could result in the distraction of our and Colony Capital's management and the disruption of our ongoing business.
 Therefore, if we are unable to successfully plan and manage an internalization or a different strategic transaction, we may not be able to execute our business plan, which could have a material adverse effect on our business, financial condition and results of operations.